GalaxySciTech/tokencore/README_en.md

 #### Complete system architecture situation:
--Use springboot framework
+- Use springboot framework
--The language is java, kotlin
+- The language is java, kotlin
--Use rabbitmq message queue
+- Use rabbitmq message queue
--mysql cloud database
+- mysql cloud database
--xxl-job distributed timing task framework
+- xxl-job distributed timing task framework

 #### The entire system is developed by myself, and has run hundreds of millions of dollars in the production environment.
 It has sufficient reliability, scalability, and practicality, and can be used with confidence.